SuLvXiangXin/zipnerf-pytorch/README.md

     --gin_bindings="Config.factor = 0"

-# alternative you can use an example evaluating script
+# alternatively you can use an example evaluating script
 bash script/eval_360.sh
 ```